percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-!!! warning

-    *xtrabackup* does not copy the keyring file into the backup directory.
-To prepare the backup, you must copy the keyring file manually.
+To prepare the backup, you must copy the keyring file manually. xtrabackup does not copy the keyring file into the backup directory.

 If the
 keyring has not been rotated you can use the same as the one you’ve